docs

 Contract lock-in costs

 AdvancedMD's Terms of Service state that subscription fees are non-cancelable during the term.
-A billing company on an annual contract that decides to migrate to a different platform in month seven owes the remaining five months of seat fees regardless.
-AdvancedMD's data export service — patient demographics, PM data, scanned documents — carries a fee that requires a direct quote; the amount is not published.
-A billing company that wants its own data back on exit is looking at both a remaining-months invoice and a data retrieval fee.
-PracticeSuite reviewer accounts describe similar dynamics: contract terms that make moving clients out difficult, and billing practices that reviewers describe as unclear until after the fact.
+A billing company on an annual contract that migrates away in month seven owes the remaining five months of seat fees regardless.
+AdvancedMD's data export service (patient demographics, PM data, scanned documents) carries a fee that requires a direct quote; the amount is not published.
+A billing company that wants its own data back on exit faces both a remaining-months invoice and a data retrieval fee.
+PracticeSuite reviewers describe similar dynamics: contract terms that make moving clients out difficult, and billing practices they found unclear until after the fact.

-Medi requires no contract.
-There is no minimum term.
-The migration path out of Medi carries no Medi-imposed exit fee, and the data belongs to the billing company.
+Medi requires no contract and no minimum term.
+The path out carries no Medi-imposed exit fee, and the data belongs to the billing company.

 How Medi prices differently

-Medi's pricing structure reflects a deliberate decision about who the buyer is.
-The billing company is the customer, not each individual provider practice.
-That means the platform fee is set for the billing company, not compounded across its provider headcount.
+Medi's pricing starts from who the buyer is.
+The billing company is the customer, not each provider practice.
+The platform fee is set for the billing company, not compounded across its provider headcount.

 The published fee structure is: